ComanRaresIoan/Quiz_App_using_Python/README.md

 # Quiz_App_using_Python
-test your knowledge on Python using this Quiz App
+Test your knowledge on Python using this Quiz App